ovh/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.en-gb.md

 ---
-title: 'Tutorial on Stormshield Network Security - Securing your OVHcloud infrastructure'
+title: 'Securing your OVHcloud infrastructure with Stormshield Network Security'
 excerpt: 'Find out how to secure your OVHcloud infrastructure with Stormshield Network Security'
-updated: 2024-10-17
+updated: 2024-10-21
 ---

 ## Objective